-When the first Intel IPP function call occurs in the application, the application searches the system path for an Intel IPP dispatcher library.
+When the first Intel® IPP function call occurs in the application, the application searches the system path for an Intel® IPP dispatcher library.
 The dispatcher library identifies the system processor and invokes the function version that has the best performance on the target CPU.
 This process does not add overhead because the dispatcher connects to an entry point of an optimized function only once during application initialization.
 This allows your code to call optimized functions without worrying about the processor on which the code will execute.

-Dynamic linking is useful if many Intel IPP functions are called in the application.
+Dynamic linking is useful if many Intel® IPP functions are called in the application.
 Most applications are good candidates for this model.

 Building a Custom DLL

-In addition to dynamic linking, the Intel IPP provides a tool called Intel® IPP Custom Library Tool for developers to create their own DLL.
-This tool can be found under <ipp directory>\ipp\tools\custom_library_tool and links selected Intel IPP functions into a new separate DLL and generates an import library to which the application can link.
+In addition to dynamic linking, the Intel® IPP provides a tool called Intel® IPP Custom Library Tool for developers to create their own DLL.
+This tool can be found under <ipp directory>\ipp\tools\custom_library_tool and links selected Intel® IPP functions into a new separate DLL and generates an import library to which the application can link.
 A custom DLL is useful if the application uses a limited set of functions.
 The custom DLL must be distributed with the application.
 Intel® IPP supports two dynamic linking options.
 Refer to Table 2 below to choose which dynamic linking model best suits the application.